 This gives you at-a-glance information about which keywords you’re ranking for, your SERP position (with last month’s position in parentheses, indicating forward or backward movement), monthly search volume and the ad value equivalent (cost per click, or CPC) for both individual keywords and every search term that you’re ranking for.
 It also gives you a graphic representation of your paid and organic search traffic over time.
 TCF doesn’t run ads, so the orange Ad Traffic line is flat at the bottom.

-I ran this report for TCF, and it shows that our site generates $21,663 worth of search traffic per month.
-This means that if we were to run a Google AdWords campaign targeting the keywords that we’re ranking for (for free via SEO!), we’d have to spend $259,956 per year to generate similar results.
+I ran this report for TCF, and…about a year later, I checked again.
+These numbers are outdated – run the same report today, and it shows that our site generates $66.2k worth of search traffic per month.
+This means that if we were to run a Google AdWords campaign targeting the keywords that we’re ranking for (for free via SEO!), we’d have to spend $794k per year to generate similar results.
 This is where the ROI is for SEO — why pay to run expensive AdWords campaigns when you can rank organically and get the same results?
 The SEO work we’ve done means that we don’t need to rely on AdWords campaigns at all, and our site still attracts over 25,000 visitors per month via organic search traffic.

 Diving into the keywords in SEMrush by clicking on “full report” in the Organic Keywords section gives you even more information.
 Here, you can see that TCF’s site is ranking for 412 keywords.
 If you click on the “Pos” button at the top, it will sort your keywords according to what you’re ranking highest for.